 The court may also consider other ways in which each spouse contributed to the marriage, especially if those contributions affecting either spouse’s earning capacity.
 For example, if one spouse supported the other while he or she earned a degree, or if one spouse stayed home to raise children and forfeited an education of his or her own.

-If you are going through a divorce, our firm can help you with your spousal support wishes.
+If you are going through a divorce, our Dayton spousal support lawyers can help you with your spousal support wishes.
 We can assess your current situation and help create a case that benefits you and your family.

 Contact L. Patrick Mulligan & Associates, LLC to get started on your case today by calling our Dayton spousal support attorneys at (937) 685-7006.